The only way that a poor man can have a rich man’s house is to buy it in the rough and rehab it.

 We broke into a spot where there should have been a post and there it was, the outline of a huge half post pedestal up against the house.
 To our surprise the mark for a full half post on top of the pedestal was not there.
 That started our all-out study of Italianate style porches, trying to figure out a half pedestal without a post on it up against the house.
 We had an epiphany while studying an Italianate porch in Milwaukee as it had pedestals with double posts on them.
 The one up against the house only had one post on the pedestal.
 That explained our evidence.

 We searched at the Historical Society for an old picture to guide us in rebuilding the porch.
 We even contacted heirs of the original owner to see if they had a picture.
-They had a bound, three volume set of the history of the family but only one picture and that was on the inside.
+They had a bound, three volume set of the history of the family but only one picture of the house and that was on the inside.

 We spent a lot of time designing the details of the porch.
 We looked at the Sanborn map which gave us the size of the porch.
-We collaborated that by finding the old origin porch piers.
+We collaborated that by finding the old original porch piers.
 In digging under the porch we found a thick piece of wood that had large kerfs in it which told us that there were some large curved elements on the porch which we had seen in lots of Italianate porches.
 They had used the old porch treads as forms for the new cement steps which gave us the dimensions of the treads.
-We found an interesting post in Janesville, Wisconsin which we decided to use.
+We found an interesting post in Janesville, Wisconsin whose design we decided to use.

 We built the under carriage for the porch floor, installed the floor then started making full scale mockups of the elements to put on the porch to check for their scale.
 The outline of the pedestal that we found on the house gave us the exact dimensions of the pedestal.
 The old timers had installed the pedestal first then coped the clapboards up to them giving us the exact outline of the moldings on the pedestal.
 They were duplicated exactly.
 The gas meter at the right shows the edge of the old porch which was low and wide.
 Italianate porches are narrow and tall.
 The height of the porch roof was told to us by marks on the house left by the old one.